 One thing I have learned in communication is that it is often best to “Press on a yes, but let go of a no.” He said “no” and I could have let go.
 It might have saved me $100s of dollars in counseling and a lot of heart ache.
 If someone says “yes” but you sense they don’t mean it, then another gentle question could unearth some important information.

 Either way, whether they say “yes” or they say “no”, people are not here for your convenience or mine.
-And if we push them our direction, like I did, it is likely to get ugly.
-And when you add the complexities of race and diverse cultures it gets extra tricky.
+And if we push them our direction, like I did, things can get ugly fast.
+And when you add the complexities of race, gender and diverse cultures it gets extra tricky.